JennyYu2/Projects/README.md

-# Projects
+# Jenny's Projects

 Welcome!
-This repository is a collection of projects by Jenny, written in various programming languages and covering different use cases — from compilers to games to web apps.
+This repository is a collection of projects, written in various programming languages and covering different use cases -- from compilers to games to web apps.
 Each project folder contains its own code, documentation, and notes.

 ---